shopware/developer-portal/QUICK-START.md

 - `./docs-cli test` - run e2e test suite
 - `./docs-cli build` - make a production build (requires all repositories to be mounted)
 - `./docs-cli config` - configure CLI paths and variables
+- `./docs-cli git` - checkout all repos directly in the `repos` folder of the `developer-portal` project

 You can find more detailed information on the CLI in the [./CLI.md](./CLI.md) file.